Key Takeaways

 The structure is set at settlement.
 Once agreed, you cannot change it—you can't get more money faster or restructure payments later.
 This inflexibility is both a benefit (you can't spend it all) and a limitation (you may lack flexibility when circumstances change).

 Structured settlements arose partly from federal tax law.
-Under Section 104(a)(2) of the Internal Revenue Code, damages received for personal physical injuries are excludable from income—but only the original damages, not investment earnings on those damages.
-If you take a lump sum and invest it, the earnings are taxable.
-But structured settlement payments remain entirely tax-free, including the implicit investment return built into the annuity.
+Under 26 U.S.C. § 104(a)(2) of the Internal Revenue Code, compensatory damages received for personal physical injuries are excludable from income — but only the original compensatory damages, not investment earnings on those damages.
+Punitive damages and post-judgment interest are taxable regardless of whether they are paid through a structured settlement or a lump sum.
+If you take a compensatory lump sum and invest it, the earnings are taxable.
+But structured settlement payments representing compensatory damages remain entirely tax-free, including the implicit investment return built into the annuity.
 This tax advantage can be substantial over time.
+Understanding how the personal injury lawsuit timeline works can help you plan for when these decisions arise.

 How Structured Settlements Work